 Badar Salem is a contributor for Global Envision.
 She currently works as an editorial manager at a public relations agency in Dubai, UAE.
 Badar has a BA in journalism from BirZeit University in Palestine and a master degree in international journalism from Cardiff University in the UK.
 Some of her favorite things include books, traveling and debating.

 Ben Osborn is a contributor to Global Envision and a graduate of Lewis & Clark College.

-Betsy is currently a contributor to Mercy Corps' Global Envision blog and a researcher for Portland State University studying the effectiveness of social programs and innovations in social work.
+Betsy is a former contributor to Mercy Corps' Global Envision blog and a current graduate student at American University's School of International Service.
+Previously, she was a researcher for Portland State University studying the effectiveness of social programs and innovations in social work.
 She has her BA in Community Development and Spanish Language from PSU, and has been traveling abroad since she was 8 years old.
-More recently, she worked with the Instituto de Accion Comunitaria in the Dominican Republic, and last worked abroad in Nicaragua, where she did community development projects...
+More recently, she worked with the Instituto de Accion Comunitaria in...

 Brandon Gast is a former Global Envision intern who majored in International Studies with a focus on African Studies at Portland State University.
 He has traveled to Kenya and Cameroon, and studied in West Africa for a year as a Rotary scholar.
 He is passionate about fly fishing, cycling and photography.

 Bree is a former Global Envision intern who studied finance, international economics, and French at Portland State University.
 Bree loves to read, cook, hike and above all — travel.